-Elderly people are more prone to falls, which can result in serious consequences including disability and death.
-Find out more about the causes of falls and how to lower your risk
+Falls can result in serious consequences including disability and death.
+Find out more about how to lower your risk.

 Falls can cause pain, disability, loss of independence and premature death.
-In Singapore, about one-third of older persons aged 60 and above has fallen more than once.
+In Singapore, about one-third of older people aged 60 and above have fallen more than once.

-Fret not, as there are plenty of things one can do to prevent falls.
+Falls can be prevented.
 Let us first take a look at what are the likely causes of falls.

-It has been found that most falls in older persons (69.7%) happen in the home.
-The majority of these falls occur in the bedroom and the living room due to clutter or hazards such as slippery floors or loose cords.
-Other conditions like visual problems and ill health also increase the risk of falls in older persons.
+It has been found that most falls in older people happen in their home.
+The majority of these falls occur due to clutter or hazards such as slippery floors or loose cords.
+Other conditions like visual problems and ill health also increase the risk of falls in older people.

 Uneven, loose and slippery surfaces